Skip to main content

 Using a draft

-When your draft is finished, Scripture Forge will indicate that it's ready and display the list of books that were drafted.
+When your draft is finished, Scripture Forge will indicate that it's ready and list the books that were drafted.
+Generated drafts are not automatically imported to your project.
+You can preview or import drafts from the Generate draft page.

 Previewing a draft

-Click on a book to view the draft.
+Click on a book title to view the draft.
 The draft will open in a new tab on the editor page.

 tip